-Risk appetite is the level of risk the Ministry of Finance and Economic Management (the Ministry) is prepared to tolerate or accept in the pursuit of our strategic objectives.
+Risk appetite is the level of risk the Ministry of Finance and Economic Management (the Ministry) is prepared to tolerate or accept in pursuing our strategic objectives.
 We aim to consider all options, respond to risk appropriately and make informed decisions that are most likely to result in the successful delivery of infrastructure and services while also providing an acceptable level of value for money.

-We operate within a considered control environment.
-It includes risk and assurance oversight, governance oversight and a robust financial planning process including the NSDA and annual agency Business Plans.
+We operate within a controlled environment.
+It includes risk and assurance oversight, governance oversight and a robust financial planning process, including the NSDA and annual agency Business Plans.
 The Cook Islands Audit Office provides external oversight.
-By formally outlining risk appetite statements, we provide clarity on where comprehensive controls are required and enhancing transparency.
+By formally outlining risk appetite statements, we clarify where comprehensive controls are required and enhance transparency.